 After your meeting, it’s time to reflect.
 Ask yourself if, in your opinion, the meeting produced the results you intended it to.
 Do you feel that you were able to get your point across?
 Do you feel that attendees were engaged and responsive?
 These are all important components of running effective meetings.

 Aside from your own perspective, you can reach out to your guests for theirs.
 Ask them if they found the meeting to be useful, from the length, to the information presented, to the way it was delivered.
 Depending on the size of the attendance list, you can either ask individuals face-to-face or create and send out a survey over email.
+This will provide you with helpful insight for future meetings as well as motivating employees to share their feedback and engage in the process in an authentic way.

 10. Follow-up with an email summary